 Instructional Video Guides for Audi Wiper Blade Installation

-If you prefer a visual walkthrough, these step-by-step video guides will help you install your new Audi wiper blades correctly.
+If you prefer a video walkthrough, these instructional video guides will help you install your new Audi wiper blades correctly.
 They cover the three most common wiper arm types used across Audi models.

 1. Push-button style arms (most Audi models from 2008 onwards)